subiniz/php_tutorial/README.md

-This repo is designed specifically for learning PHP & Database.
+This repo is designed specifically for learning basic PHP & Database.
 Please clone the repo as per your need.
+Checkout the listed branches for lesson contents.